build2learn-in/build2learn/.github/ISSUE_TEMPLATE/project-submission.md

 ---
 name: Project Submission
 about: Submit your Build2Learn project for a LinkedIn feature
-title: '[Project]: '
+title: "[Project]: "
-labels: ['project-submission', 'community']
+labels: ''
-assignees: ['sureshdsk','bhavaniravi','shinysu']
+assignees: bhavaniravi, shinysu, sureshdsk

 ---

 ### 👥 Name(s) of the participant(s):
 <!-- Mention all contributors involved in the project -->